Application Painting, Stage Design, time-based Media or Sculpture

 Please create an applicant account in CampusNet.
 As soon as you start your application, it will receive an application number to which you can refer if you have any questions.

-Step 2: physical application folder
+Step 2: digital application folder

 - A printout of the online application (in your applicant account in CampusNet -> Application -> Print view -> Strg (Ctrl)+P -> print)